Orange Health

 Inflammation is the body's response while fighting an infection or healing injuries.
 The ESR test acts as an indicator of inflammation within the body as a high ESR indicates conditions such as autoimmune disorders or infections.

-ESR is a non-specific test that is widely used as a marker of underlying illness as it is affordable and is a reliable indicator of inflammation.
+ESR is a non-specific blood test that is widely used as a marker of underlying illness as it is affordable and is a reliable indicator of inflammation.
 Thus, it is important to understand the causes and symptoms of elevated ESR, as well as the implications of having higher values.

 Understanding Erythrocyte Sedimentation Rate (ESR)